Navigating U.S. tariffs and

 DKNOR0078COP2100

-De minimis provides for the duty and tax free entry into the U.S. of articles with a total value of $800 or less that are imported by one person on one day.
-This sometimes means there’s less paperwork needed—but it’s dependent on the country of origin.
-Effective May 2, 2025, products of China and Hong Kong are no longer eligible for de minimis treatment for import into the U.S. and will be subject to all applicable duties, taxes, and fees.
-Please make sure to check for customs requirements and exemptions before you ship.
-To help you ship internationally, you can use FedEx Global Trade Manager to help identify what paperwork, harmonized tariff codes, duties, and taxes are required.
+The U.S. de minimis provides for the duty- and tax-free entry of articles valued at $800 or less that are imported by one person on one day.
+Effective May 2, 2025, products from China and Hong Kong were no longer eligible for de minimis treatment and became subject to all applicable duties, taxes, and fees.

 You can use any customs broker you want when you ship internationally with FedEx.
 We’re international experts who can serve as your broker, or we’ll work with your broker through FedEx International Broker Select®.